-- How you intend to use the ISM program experience to accomplish your personal and professional objectives.
+- How you intend to use the integrated supply management program experience to accomplish your personal and professional objectives.

 - Submit a final draft of your resume after the student mentor review and your statement of purpose to the student mentor desk at least 48 hours before your faculty interview.

-Tentative admission to the ISM program will be processed to allow students to register for ISM courses.
+Tentative admission to the program will be processed to allow students to register for integrated supply management courses.
 Applications will be evaluated as soon as grades are available and acceptance will be determined by the criteria listed below.

 - Overall GPA of 3.0.